craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Holyl'nds/The Church of the White Flame.md

 #### Holy Crusaders of Truth and Light
 #### The Homeland Force
 #### The Ideology Correction Corps
-Founded in the early 070AF, the Ideology Correction Corps serves as a core function of the ecosystem of the Church.
+Founded circa 07XAF, the Ideology Correction Corps serves as a core function of the ecosystem of the Church.

 The purpose of the ICC is two-fold.
 First and foremost, the ICC acquires, trains, and then sells slaves.
-They act as a major middleman in the business, and serve to fuel the Church's economy.
+They act as a major middleman in the business of slave-labor, and serve to fuel the Church's economy and class disparity.
+Secondarily, the ICC investigates avenues of atheocratic processes, such as alchemy or biology.

+Since its founding, the ICC has

 `orcish ritual-born suppluments, some killed, some turned unseen, some graduate into patrons -- Zipper (22), Flourence (04)`